fstrozzi/bioruby-pipengine/README.md

     cpu: 8
 ```

 The sample YAML file is the same as the example above.
-Now to execute together the 3 steps defined in the pipeline, PipEngine must be invoked with this command line:
+Now to execute together the 3 steps defined in the pipeline, PipEngine can be invoked with this command line:

 ```
 pipengine run -p pipeline_multi.yml  -f samples.yml -s realign_target -d